JMarji/MadHat-OS/README.md

 ### Why Rust?
 - Security is a first class citizan in Rust.
 The Rust compiler will not compile unsecure code
+- Rust's design is good for systems programing as well as user level application programming
 - The compiler messages are extermly helpfull in descerning why your program won't compile
 - Rust is a fast compiled lanague with many of the benefits of modern lanaguages
 - Compiled Rust code is small.
 Provided a smaller attack surface